-- 4.4.1.
+- 4.2.1 In a case where a Librarian is being considered for dismissal for cause, the University has the right to suspend him or her immediately from all Librarian duties, pending disposition of the case. - 4.2.2 In such circumstances, however, full salary shall be paid until final disposition. - 4.3.1 Dismissal for cause of a Librarian shall be by means of a formal dismissal procedure. - 4.3.2 A Librarian may waive the right to a formal hearing, in which case the University shall have the right to make and announce its decision. - 4.4.1.
 When there appear to be grounds for dismissal for cause, the Academic Vice-President and Provost shall be charged with the responsibility of initiating the dismissal procedure and carrying it forward to completion. - 4.4.2 Notice, in writing, shall be given to the Librarian of all the charges against him or her and the Librarian Promotion and Assessment Committee shall be convoked within 30 days of such notice to hear the case.
 At such hearing the Academic Vice-President and Provost shall be neither Chair, nor shall she or he vote. - 4.4.3 The Librarian shall have the right to be present, with or without counsel, and to present and to cross-examine witnesses. - 4.5 Within 48 hours of the conclusion of the hearing, the Committee shall send to the President, in writing, its recommendation(s) and, within 48 hours of receiving the recommendation(s) of the Librarian Promotion and Assessment Committee, the President shall convey, in writing, to the Librarian his or her decision and the reason(s) therefore. - 5.0 The procedure governing an appeal against a decision to terminate employment is described in Article 1.7.

-Article 3.1.9.1 FINANCIAL EXIGENCY
+ARTICLE 3.1.9.1 FINANCIAL EXIGENCY

-As per Faculty agreement section 2.1.9.1, with the following exceptions:
+As per Faculty agreement section 2.3.1, with the following exceptions:

-1.0 All of the provisions in Article 2.1.9.1 governing Financial Exigency apply to Librarians in the same way that they apply to Faculty members.
-Thus, when considering the case of Financial Exigency as it applies to Librarians, see Article 2.1.9.1, except where the latter uses the term 'Faculty member,' read 'Librarian,' and where 2.1.9.1 uses the terms 'Tenured' or 'Tenured Appointment,' read 'Permanent' or 'Permanent Appointment.'
+1.0 All of the provisions in Article 2.3.1 governing Financial Exigency apply to Librarians in the same way that they apply to Faculty members.
+Thus, when considering the case of Financial Exigency as it applies to Librarians, see Article 2.3.1, except where the latter uses the term 'Faculty member,' read 'Librarian,' and where 2.3.1 uses the terms 'Tenured' or 'Tenured Appointment,' read 'Permanent' or 'Permanent Appointment.'

-Article 3.2 EVALUATIONS
+ARTICLE 3.2 EVALUATIONS